Everyone seems to have Christian dating advice. Sometimes the advice is conflicting, confusing, and downright stressful.

 The thing about the line, though, is that you’ll want to make sure you’re not tiptoeing around it.
 Your goal shouldn’t be “What can I do that doesn’t cross the line?”
 Your goal should be “How can this relationship bring the most honor to God?”
 When that’s your goal, it becomes pretty easy to set the right boundaries to protect yourself now from hurt that could happen later.

-4. Pursue your purpose on your own
+4. Pursue your purpose on your own.

 There can also be tension between having relationships and pursuing your purpose, but there doesn’t have to be.
 Don’t wait to pursue your purpose until you’re in a relationship, because again, no one person is going to complete you.
 Healthy relationships often start with two people who feel comfortable in their singleness.
-That’s because they know their worth and purpose doesn’t depend on their relationship status.
+That’s because they know their worth and purpose don’t depend on their relationship status.

-Instead of waiting for”the one,” ask God what your next right step is—and do it.
+Instead of waiting for “the one,” ask God what your next right step is—and do it.
 Wait for relationships with purpose by living out your purpose.

 I know it’s cliche to say, “wait for God’s timing,” but there’s truth in that statement.
 Your purpose in life isn’t to get married.
 Instead, your purpose is to follow Jesus.
 The Holy Spirit may lead you to a long term relationship, or He might not.
 So let’s do our best to be patient as we pursue our purpose, trusting God to bring us the right person at the right time.

-Let’s Break up With Our Expectations
+Let’s Break Up With Our Expectations

 There’s a lot of pressure to find a relationship, get engaged, and get married.
 That’s great for some people, but it’s not a universal story.
 And that’s okay!
 Singleness is a gift we can embrace.
 Break up with expectations about what’s supposed to happen and enjoy the season God has you in.